larson-group/clubb_release/Readme.txt

 Generated CLUBB GrADS files (in clubb/output): bomex_zt.dat, fire_zt.dat, arm_zt.dat, atex_zt.dat, dycoms_zt.dat,
     wangara_zt.dat, <case>_zm, <case>_sfc ...
-  These are the files generated by the hoc subroutine during a model run and compared to the COAMPS LES results.
-The last of these generated when tuning will we the optimized results.
-Every time the hoc subroutine is called, these are overwritten, so if you want to prevent them from being erased be sure to either copy the .ctl and .dat files to another directory or rename them.
+  These are the output files generated by CLUBB.
+Every time CLUBB is run, these are overwritten, so if you want to prevent them from being erased be sure to either copy the .ctl and .dat files to another directory or rename them.
   The tuner currently only uses variables in the zt file.

-read_grads_hoc.m:  A MATLAB function that reads GrADS data files.

-LES GrADS files (only for larsongroup members): les_data/bomex_coamps_sw.ctl, les_data/wangara_rams.ctl FIRE, BOMEX, ARM & ATEX are our 4 basic ``datasets'', simulated by COAMPS, that we use to match CLUBB data.
-Each output file includes an hour of unphysical spinup time.
+LES GrADS files (available only to larsongroup members): les_data/bomex_coamps_sw.ctl, les_data/wangara_rams.ctl FIRE, BOMEX, ARM & ATEX are some basic benchmark ``datasets'', simulated by COAMPS, that we compare to CLUBB output.
 BOMEX is trade-wind cumulus; FIRE is marine  stratocumulus; ARM is continental cumulus; and ATEX is cumulus under stratocumulus.
-BOMEX, FIRE, and ATEX are statistically steady-state;
-  ARM varies over the course of a day.
+BOMEX, FIRE, and ATEX are statistically steady-state; ARM varies over the course of a day.

 Input:
 -----